 Coarsely chop the cinnamon stick and mix it with the other spices.

 Pour 1 spoon of the spice mix, 1/4 of the orange zest, 1 teaspoon of honey, and 250 ml (8 oz) of red wine into a pot.

 Strain and enjoy.

 If you are doing the mix for later use:

-- Grate the oranges zest (avoid the white part) and place it on a baking sheet (lined with parchment paper).
-Bake for an hour, to dry the zest.
+- Grate the orange zest (avoid the white part) and place them on a baking sheet (lined with parchment paper).
+Bake for an hour to dry the zest.

 - Place your mix in a jar and close it tightly.

 Have a wonderful cup of flaming, sweet, comforting wine!